 A vanilla wafer crust on a blue table top next to a green towel and vanilla wafer cookies all around.

-I love a simple cookie pie crust since it requires almost no effort to make.
-And no matter what level your baking skills are at, you will be able to whip up this pie crust with perfection!
+I absolutely love a simple cookie pie crust (see my oreo crust, biscoff pie crust and graham cracker crust, I have them all!) since it requires almost no effort to make.
+And no matter what level your baking skills are at, you will be able to whip up this one with perfection, no rolling required!

 Ingredients for vanilla wafer crust.

-Optional ingredient – Sugar – if you want the crust a little bit sweeter, add a couple tablespoons of granulated sugar or brown sugar to your taste.
+However, if you perfer your crust a little bit sweeter, add a couple tablespoons of granulated sugar or brown sugar to your taste – this is totally optional.

 There are two ways to use this Nilla wafer crust: